 The wire runback feature creates a gap at the wire's end to aid arc starting.
 When the spraying is stopped, the wires are retracted on the end of the stopping sequence.
-A potentiometer (adjustment) located on the electrical panel determines the amount of runback.
-Turning the potentiometer clockwise increases the amount of runback time.
-The runback time should be adjusted to create a 1/8" to 1/4" (3.2-6.4 mm) gap.
+The amount of run back is determined by a pot (adjustment) located on the electrical panel.
+Turning the pot clockwise increases the amount of runback time.
+The runback time should be adjusted to create a 1/8" to 1/4" gap.
 Because of the wire liner length and change in shape on the job, the amount of runback can vary with the increase in resistance in the liners.
 If the wires fail to gap, quickly actuating the trigger (on and off) will recycle the runback timer and provide the gap necessary for arc starting.